elizavetashostak/recsys/README.md

-# RecSys course (EPAM Advanced DS course)
+# RecSys course
-This repository contains the code for solving problems from the [RecSys course v.2](https://kb.epam.com/display/EPMCBDCCDS/RecSys+course).
+This repository contains the code for solving problems from the RecSys course v.2.

 ### Task 0 (Metrics)
 Using materials from the topic, implement the following metrics yourself: